1847 Agreement between the Holy See and Russia

 The 1847 Agreement between the Holy See and the Russian Empire was a diplomatic arrangement (in Italian, accomodamento) entered into on 3 August of that year.
+The agreement involved the Russia government's nomination of Catholic bishops in Russia.

 Background

 The Russian Empire acquired large Catholic-inhabited territories of the former Polish–Lithuanian Commonwealth after the Third Partition in 1795; there were also Catholic communities among the Armenians.
 In Orthodox Russia, Catholics experienced discrimination and persecution: Russification was enforced, together with efforts to separate priests and faithful from their Church.
 Vatican relations with Russia were always difficult because of the rivalry between the Catholic Church and the Eastern Orthodox Church.

 Upon his election to the papacy, Pope Pius IX (1846–1878) inherited the difficult relations with Russia from his predecessor Pope Gregory XVI.
 The Catholic Church was severely limited in its possibilities within Russia.
 The Pope appointed Cardinal Luigi Lambruschini to begin negotiations with Tsar Nicholas I of Russia with the aim of establishing better relations and increased freedom of action.
 Russia rejected the term "concordat" with the Pope as a name for the agreement.